Cancer & Blood Disorders Institute Support Services

 Directions to the Infusion Unit

 The pharmacist provides patient care recommendations on pharmacotherapy and assesses drug interactions, drug dosages, and drug effects.
-They accompany the Cancer Center team on daily rounds and provide counseling to families of patients regarding medication use and administration.
+They accompany the Cancer Institute team on daily rounds and provide counseling to families of patients regarding medication use and administration.
 They also help with the transition to home care, ensuring that each patient has appropriate medications when leaving the hospital.

 The pharmacist is just a phone call away for parents once they are home, providing ongoing support with medications, as needed.
-The provision of a clinical pharmacist to serve the Cancer Center offers a continuum of care for patients, ensuring that a specialist familiar with each child’s unique needs and physiological response is available throughout the course of treatment.
+The provision of a clinical pharmacist to serve the Cancer Institute offers a continuum of care for patients, ensuring that a specialist familiar with each child's unique needs and physiological response is available throughout the course of treatment.

 In addition, the hospital's Outpatient Pharmacy supports the Center by stocking the highly specialized drugs required for the care of cancer patients.
 The Center also coordinates the selective use and storage of National Cancer Institute research drugs.

-Due to the enormous impact a cancer diagnosis has in the life of a patient and his or her family, a team of social workers is an integral part of the cancer support services offered by the Cancer & Blood Disorders Center at Nicklaus Children's Hospital.
+Due to the enormous impact a cancer diagnosis has in the life of a patient and his or her family, a team of social workers is an integral part of the cancer support services offered by the Cancer & Blood Disorders Institute at Nicklaus Children's Hospital.

 A social worker is present when the family first meets with the physician to discuss the diagnosis and continues to play a supportive, clinical role throughout the child's treatment.
 Social workers participate in weekly multidisciplinary meetings to review the care plan of each hospitalized child.
 Social workers also work individually with patients, parents, siblings and extended family members, assisting them in their adjustment process to illness and hospitalization.
 When indicated, social workers consult closely with psychiatrists and behavioral medicine specialists for additional clinical interventions.